 Fortescue, SMB-Winning go head-to-head to develop Guinea's Simandou iron ore

-A commission in charge of the international tender for Simandou blocks 1 and 2, launched by Guinea's government in July, should come to a final decision in around a month, the sources said.
+A Guinea government commission in charge of the international tender for Simandou blocks 1 and 2 should come to a final decision in around a month, the sources close to the commission said.

+Guinea has struggled for decades to develop its Simandou iron ore deposit which is among the world's biggest and contains billions of tonnes of high-grade ore.

+Simandou has been mired in protracted legal disputes, and the high cost of infrastructure to transport the ore out of the remote southeastern corner of Guinea has also put a dampener on potential developers' enthusiasm.

 Brazil's Vale VALE3.SA had also purchased access to the project data, but did not submit an offer, the sources said.

+Simandou blocks 1 & 2 became available after a settlement between Guinea's government and billionaire Beny Steinmetz's BSG Resources in February.

+Blocks 3 and 4 are owned by a joint venture of Rio Tinto, China Aluminium Corp (Chinalco), and the Guinean government.

-(Reporting by Saliou Samb, Writing by Helen Reid, Editing by Chris Reese)
+(Reporting by Saliou Samb in Conakry, Additional Reporting by Christian Plumb in Sao Paulo, Writing by Helen Reid in Johannesburg, Editing by Chris Reese and Grant McCool)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.